LORDCYBERGOD/GraphQL-Batching-Attack/README.md

 Recommdated Command: (*cautions* may cause the hyper stress in backend)

-python3 batch.py -e https://ENDPOINT -w wordlist -p localhost:8080 -s 5000
+python3 batch.py -e https://ENDPOINT -w wordlist -p localhost:8080 -s 5000 (*you can increase the size of payload and you can see, is it causing stress on application or not)